Oakland Ignition Interlock Device Lawyer

 The DUI laws in California are constantly changing and DUI offenders face new requirements every year.
 As such, you need a skilled California DUI defense attorney on your side to fight for your rights every step of the way.

-Our DUI defense law firm serves clients in Oakland, San Francisco, Walnut Creek, and throughout East Bay.
+Our DUI defense law firm serves clients in Oakland, Berkeley, Concord, and Richmond.
 Call today to set up a free review of your case at (510) 907-6600.
 Together, we can start building a solid defense against these serious charges.
 If you are already detained, we are also available for phone consultations and jail interviews.
 You can also fill out a confidential contact form.

 We Don't Let Our Clients Down

 "Better Than Expected Result"Mr. Ahmed did his thing to make sure I did not spend one day in jail!
 His ability to explain everything along the way really helped through this stressful episode.- Francisco C.